catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart-gui.rst

 .. warning::

-  Please note that despite having a template called "production", the Kubernetes service on the Catalyst Cloud is still in alpha (Tech Preview) and should not be used for production workloads.
+  Please note that despite having a template called "production", the Kubernetes service on the Sky TV is still in alpha (Tech Preview) and should not be used for production workloads.